caragraduate/TRUHiC/README.md

 ## Getting started
-Codes for the main experimental analysis are provided in the <code>Models.zip</code> file with instructions included in a readme file inside.
+Codes for the main experimental analysis are provided in the <code>Models.zip</code> and <code>Experiments</code>folder with instructions included in a readme file inside.
 All required input files for a demo can be found in the <code><b>Data</b></code> folder zipped and can be extracted using the 7zip tool.

 **Please ignore the following instructions for running the experiments at this point**